 Wallpaper installation can be a fairly involved process.
-Most of the cost is dependent on the wall’s condition and the wallpaper type and style.
-Some wallpapers, such as a peel-and-stick vinyl 5, are simple to install.
+Most of the cost is dependent on the wall’s condition and the material type and style.
+Some models, such as a peel-and-stick vinyl, are simple to install.
 Others, such as bamboo and foil, are incredibly difficult and time-consuming.

 First, a contractor must prepare the walls.
 This means cleaning the wall so that the adhesive can be applied.
 Sometimes, an existing wall’s texture must be removed so that it does not disrupt or ruin the wallpaper being installed.
 Generally, the cleaning and preparation of the wall are included in the price.
 However, these may be billed separately at the contractor’s hourly rate if extensive texture removal must be completed.

 Next, the wallpaper is measured and cut.
-A plumb line ensures the wallpaper is straight.
-The paste or adhesive is applied, and the first piece of wallpaper is hung.
-Then, the contractor moves around the area, hanging pieces of wallpaper.
-They ensure the wallpaper has no folds, creases, or bubbles.
+A plumb line ensures that it is straight.
+The paste or adhesive is applied, and the first piece is hung.
+Then, the contractor moves around the area, hanging pieces.
+They ensure it has no folds, creases, or bubbles.

 Different rooms in a home can have varying wallpapering prices.
-Some wallpapers are better suited for different areas.
-For example, vinyl wallpaper is durable and could be installed in a bathroom, kitchen, or living room.
-Bamboo is very susceptible to moisture, so it is exclusively an indoor wallpaper that would not do well outside or in a bathroom or kitchen.
+Some are better suited for different areas.
+For example, vinyl is durable and could be installed in a bathroom, kitchen, or living room.
+Bamboo is very susceptible to moisture, so it is exclusively an indoor material that would not do well outside or in a bathroom or kitchen.
+Interior design experts say popular rooms for wallpaper in 2022 include powder rooms, dining rooms, and bedrooms.
+Wallpapering the ceiling has even started to become a popular option, with 28% of experts suggesting it will be the go-to place to wallpaper in 2022.
 The prices below include materials and installation.

 |Bathroom||$650 - $1,200|